robolectric/robolectric/user-guide.html.md

   ...
 </pre>

-Under test the <code>FakeImageView#setImageResource(int resId)</code> method on the fake instance would be invoked.
+Under test the <code>ShadowImageView#setImageResource(int resId)</code> method on the shadow instance would be invoked.

 #### Constructors

-Fake classes in Robolectric may declare constructors 2 ways:
+Shadow classes in Robolectric may declare constructors 2 ways:
 1. A by declaring a no args constructor  (or the the implicit no args constructor)
-2. A constructor that receives the real object that the fake is representing, like this:
+2. A constructor that receives the real object that the shadow is representing, like this:
 <pre>
 @Implements(Handler.class)
-public class FakeHandler {
+public class ShadowHandler {
   ...
-  public FakeHandler(Handler realHandler) {
+  public ShadowHandler(Handler realHandler) {
       this.realHandler = realHandler;
   }
   ...
 </pre>
-Robolectric will invoke this constructor passing along the 'real' <code>Handler</code> instance so it can be used in the fake implementation.
+Robolectric will invoke this constructor passing along the 'real' <code>Handler</code> instance so it can be used in the shadow implementation.

-Once a fake object is instantiated, Robolectric will look for a method named <code>__constructor__</code> that receives the same arguments that the real object's constructor received.
+Once a shadow object is instantiated, Robolectric will look for a method named <code>__constructor__</code> that receives the same arguments that the real object's constructor received.

 If the application code were to invoke the Handler constructor which receives a Looper:
 <pre>